N8Sayer/frontend-nanodegree-arcade-game/README.md

 # Running the Game:

-* Start whenever you like!
+* Open index.html in your preferred web browser
-* If you want to increase the difficulty, there's a counter at the bottom.
+* Set the difficulty using the counter on the loading screen
-* The default setting is 3 bugs on screen.
+* Press Space to Start

 # Playing the Game:

-* Use the arrow keys to move.
-* Your goal is to get to the water on the other side without hitting a bug.
+* Using the arrow keys to move, get to the water on the other side without hitting a bug.
+* You have 3 lives.
+Run out, and you'll have to restart the game.
+* You win after crossing to the water successfully 10 times.